 A SIP proxy that supports this extension and receives a request may as part of its procedures insert a Priority-Verstat header field prior to forwarding the request.
-The header field is populated as specified in table 7.2.x-1.
+The header field is populated as specified in table 7.2.21-1.